-My psychotherapy experience includes a wide range of issues and conditions, including anxiety, grief, trauma, depression, sexual and gender identity, parenting and step-parenting, and relationship conflicts.
-I enjoyed two years of working exclusively with teens, and have developed a special interest in supporting people of all ages in life transitions — such as entering adulthood, confronting midlife, changing careers, or ending long-term relationships.
+My psychotherapy experience is wide-ranging.
+I specialize in relationship conflicts and communication issues, and am also comfortable working with anxiety, depression, grief, sexual and gender identity, parenting and step-parenting, and many other situations and conditions.
+I'm especially interested in supporting adults of all ages in life transitions — such as entering adulthood, confronting midlife, changing careers, or ending long-term relationships.

-I have a particular passion for providing support to individuals and couples through pregnancy, postpartum adjustment, and the changing roles and identities that come with creating a family.
-My training has included the Gottman Institute's Bringing Baby Home workshop, a research-based training program that focuses on the impact of children on the parents' relationship, and teaches strategies to help couples stay connected and strengthen their relationship during this time of transition.
+Another specialization of mine is providing support to individuals and couples through pregnancy, postpartum adjustment, and the changing roles and identities that come with becoming parents.
+Using empathy-based communication skills, I coach couples on how to stay connected and strengthen their relationship during this challenging transition.

-I view therapy as a creative and collaborative process.
-With all of my clients, I like to seek out and share information and inspiration from wide-ranging sources, such as books, articles, websites, and movies.
+In general, I view therapy as a creative and collaborative process.
+With all of my clients, I like to seek out and share information and inspiration from wide-ranging sources, such as books, articles, and films.

 Education and training

-I am a Licensed Marriage and Family Therapist (MFC #52088).
+I've been licensed as a Marriage and Family Therapist (LMFT52088) since 2012.
 I received my M.A. in Counseling Psychology from John F. Kennedy University in 2007 and my clinical training at the John F. Kennedy Community Counseling Center in Pleasant Hill.
-As a post-degree intern, I worked for two years at Holden High School, an alternative high school in Orinda, and for two years at Oak Creek Counseling Center in Berkeley, under the supervision of Steve Polin.
-I also provided therapy at Lolo Cooperative Health in Oakland for two years.
-I'm currently an affiliate of Kensho Center in Berkeley: www.kenshocenter.com/
+As a post-degree intern, I worked for two years at Holden High School, an alternative high school in Orinda, and for two years at Oak Creek Counseling Center in Berkeley.
+After earning my license, I spent two years on staff at Lolo Cooperative Health in Oakland, and many years as an affiliate of Kensho Center in Berkeley.